JayThreeme/wp-brewtopia/README.md

 **Website**: [LINK](https://wp-brewtopia.jaythree.dev/)

 - Wordpress Project Only
-- Built to be a static files
+- Static files from this repo

 ![Screenshot of Sportstxt](layout/layout.png)